 The U.S. Department of Energy offers free public tours of the pre-War historic sites.

 Tour season is generally from spring to fall, with varying dates and times.
-The list of tour dates for 2019 is below.
-Complete the first step of the registration process to see which tours still have seats available.
+The list of tour dates for 2020 will be posted by early March.

 School and group tours may be available with a minimum of 20 participants.
 Please submit requests to BReactor@rl.gov and include the following information: